victorbnl/code-to-pdf/README.md

 ## Motivation

-As a matter of fact, I created this project because my school teacher preferred to get our homework as PDF files rather than source files.
+I created this project because my school teacher preferred to get our homework as PDF files rather than source files.
 So I figured I’d automate it to save myself from copying the code in LibreOffice Writer for each homework.

 ## Requirements